 Idea of Bringing Video Into Your Presentation

 We recommend using video but don’t use it too often.
 If it is used sparingly in an important area where the message is further enhanced, it can make a difference to add this creative element to your presentation.
-In general, a maximum of three short video per presentation that is 30 minutes or more is good.
-In our industry roundup we did with experts of giving great presentations, they made similar points about utilizing video in presentations.
-Prezi does a great job with motion and zooming effects, but we know there are several Prezi alternatives on the market consumers and businesses can use to utilize video better.
+In general, a maximum of three short videos per presentation that is 30 minutes or more is good, you can also add voice on slides.
+In our industry roundup, we did with experts giving great presentations, they made similar points about utilizing video in presentations.
+Prezi does a great job with motion and zooming effects, but we know there are several Prezi alternatives on the market that consumers and businesses can use to utilize video better.

 Podcasts In Presentations Are Great Too

 An occasional podcast can be another creative element added to a presentation.
 Podcasts can be other people speaking on a topic, an interview, or a giving message in general.
 Podcasts should not be used too often as it can be overkill and take away from the presentation.
 Make sure the podcast truly adds to the texture and feel of the presentation.

 Convert Your Ideas Into Engaging Presentation

 Charts and graphs truly bring presentations to life.
 They supply the data and research needed to further a point or add to the overall purpose of the presentation.
 If the charts and graphs have too much text or too much data, they could take away from the presentation.